HelmholtzAI-Consultants-Munich/PySDDR/README.md

 #### Train Parametes

 The training parameters are: batch size, epochs, optimizer, optimizer parameters and degrees of freedom of each parameter.
 Batch size, epochs and degrees of freedom are required but defining the optimizer is optional.
-If no optimizer is defined by the user Adam is used per default with PyTorch's default optimizer parameters, which can be found [here](https://pytorch.org/docs/stable/optim.html).
+If no optimizer is defined by the user, *Adam* is used per default with PyTorch's default optimizer parameters, which can be found [here](https://pytorch.org/docs/stable/optim.html).
 An example of training parameters can be seen below:

 ```